open-telemetry/opentelemetry-java-examples/http/README.md

 # How to run

 ## Prerequisites

-* Java 1.8.231
+* Java 17 or higher is required to build this example (to run Gradle)
-* Be on the project root folder
+* Java 8 or higher is required to run the compiled example

 ## 1 - Compile
 ```shell script